sekayasin/3Fs/README.md

 # 3Fs - Fast-Food-Fast
 3Fs (Fast-Food-Fast) is a food delivery service app for a restaurant\
-Website hosted on GitHub pages <a href="https://sekayasin.github.io/3Fs/UI">here</a>
+3Fs Demo Website hosted on GitHub pages <a href="https://sekayasin.github.io/3Fs/UI">here</a>
+### For 3Fs Admin only
+3Fs Admin Login URL can be found <a href="https://sekayasin.github.io/3Fs/UI/admin.html">here</a>

+### Project Progress managed with PivotalTracker
+You check on the project progress board <a href="https://www.pivotaltracker.com/n/projects/2195804">here</a>

 ## Project Overview
 ### Technologies Used